andrewcbancroft/datadaylife-blog/_posts/2018-02-21-winning-with-dimensional-models-in-age-of-big-data.md

 So if you're going to go through the trouble *anyways*, it makes sense to put in the effort to model the data so that business users can focus on what matters most: the business.

 # 3. It's just a matter of time until you need a schema
-We're not escaping schemas if we're delivering the ability for end-users to interact with the business' data sets with relative ease.
+You're not escaping schemas if you're delivering the ability for end-users to interact with the business' data sets with relative ease.

 "Data lakes" offer the opportunity to reverse the order in which schemas are required for a particular analysis, shifting it from an up-front necessity to a "schema on read" / "just-in-time schema" approach.
 But "schema on read" isn't the same as "no schema".

-So again, whether it's schema on write, as we do in traditional Extract-Transform-Load processes, or if it's schema on read, as the advent of a data lake provides, there's likely going to be a schema in your future.
+So again, whether it's schema on write, as you do in traditional Extract-Transform-Load processes, or if it's schema on read, as the advent of a data lake provides, there's likely going to be a schema in your future.

 It makes sense, then, to design a schema (a model, if you will) that end-users can readily understand and work with using a business intelligence reporting and visualization tool of their choice.